Turkish Australians: Turkish Cypriot migration

 A notable scale of Turkish Cypriot migration to Australia began in the late 1940s; they were the only Muslims acceptable under the White Australia Policy.
 Prior to 1940, the Australian Census recorded only three settlers from Cyprus that spoke Turkish as their primary language.
 A further 66 Turkish Cypriots arrived in Australia in the late 1940s, marking the beginning of a Turkish Cypriot immigration trend to Australia.
 By 1947-1956 there were 350 Turkish Cypriot settlers who were living in Australia.

 Between 1955 and 1960, the island of Cyprus' independence was approaching; however, Turkish Cypriots felt vulnerable as they had cause for concern about the political future of the island when the Greek Cypriots attempted to overthrow the British government and unite Cyprus with Greece (known as "enosis").
 After a failed attempt by the Greek Cypriots, the right-wing party, EOKA, reformed itself from 1963 to 1974 and launched a series of attacks in a bid to proclaim "enosis".
 These atrocities resulted in the exodus of Turkish Cypriots in fear for their lives, many migrating to Australia and Britain.
 Early Turkish Cypriot immigrants found jobs working in factories, out in the fields, or building national infrastructure.
 However, some Turkish Cypriots became entrepreneurs and established their own businesses once they had saved enough money.

 Once the Greek military junta rose to power in 1967, they staged a coup d'état in 1974 against the Cypriot President, with the help of EOKA B, to unite the island of Cyprus with Greece.
 Thus, there was an exodus of more Turkish Cypriots to Australia due to fears that the island would unite with Greece.
-The Greek coup led to an illegal military invasion by Turkey which divided the island and had an illegal occupation of the island unti now.
+The Greek coup led to an illegal military invasion by Turkey which divided the island and had an illegal occupation of the island until now.
 In 1983 the Turkish Cypriots declared their own state, the Turkish Republic of Northern Cyprus (TRNC), which has remained internationally unrecognised except by Turkey.
 The division has led to an economic embargo against the Turkish Cypriots by the United States and Greek Cypriot controlled Government of Cyprus, effectively depriving the Turkish Cypriots of foreign investment, aid and export markets.
 Thus, the Turkish Cypriot economy has remained stagnant and undeveloped; Turkish Cypriots have continued to leave the island in search of a better life in Britain, Australia, and Canada.